d2l-ai/d2l-en/chapter_builders-guide/model-construction.md

 appending layers in the order
 that they should be executed.
-In short, `nn.Sequential` defines a special kind of `Block`, the class that presents a block in Gluon.
+In short, `nn.Sequential` defines a special kind of `Block`, the class that presents a module in Gluon.
 It maintains an ordered list of constituent `Block`s.
 The `add` function simply facilitates the addition of each successive `Block` to the list.